easyJet Tone of Voice — Accessible & Orange

 What is easyJet's brand message?

-easyJet's core message is about Making flying easy and affordable.
-Their concept "Accessible Flying" drives their mission: Make travel easy and affordable for everyone.
+easyJet's core message: Making flying easy and affordable Their mission: Make travel easy and affordable for everyone

 What makes easyJet's brand voice unique?

 easyJet stands out through their accessible, orange, european communication style.
-Their central brand tension — "Difficult vs. Easy" — shapes every message they craft in the Travel & Hospitality sector.
+Their central brand tension, "Difficult vs. Easy", shapes how they communicate across the Travel & Hospitality sector.

 What language style does easyJet use?

-easyJet uses inviting language with figurative messaging.
-Their sentences are typically command in structure, using the present tense.
+easyJet uses inviting language, with figurative messaging, in command-style sentences, using the present tense.